Questions and Answers About Blood Donation

 Criteria for donor eligibility

-Currently, two vaccines against the SARS-CoV-2 coronavirus have been approved by Swissmedic.
-Both products (Moderna and Pfizer/BionTech) are vaccines that do not contain living pathogens (mRNA vaccines).
-Both vaccines are subject to a 48-hour hold until blood donation.
+Currently, three vaccines against the coronavirus SARS-CoV-2 have been approved by Swissmedic.
+These products (Moderna, Pfizer/BionTech and Johnson & Johnson) are vaccines that do not contain living pathogens.
+These vaccines are subject to a 48-hour hold until blood donation.
+With the online vaccination check (only available in German, French or Italian), you can quickly and conveniently check when you can donate blood again after your last vaccination and find suitable dates directly.

 There has been no blanket prohibition on blood donation by MSM since 1 July 2017.
 As of that date, the blood donation criterion of relevance is that twelve months must have elapsed since the last MSM contact.
 This deferral period is intended to ensure that the risk of disease transmission remains very low.